schoolofdevops/ansible-tutorial/manuscript/chapter3.md

 ## 3.6 Exercises :
 1. Add another group called *lb* in inventory with respective host ip
 2. Add a user called *joe* in app servers.
 Make sure that user has a home directory.
-3. Install the package cowsay using the correct Ad-Hoc command.
+3. Install the package git using the correct Ad-Hoc command.